Drug Lawyer for Possession & Dealing Racine office (near the Village Center Strip Mall)

 OWI & Criminal Defense Attorney

-Penalties for drug crimes in Racine and Kenosha counties vary depending on the type of drug, the amount, and whether you're accused of possession or believed to be selling.
+Penalties for drug crimes in Racine County vary depending on the type of drug, the amount, and whether you're accused of possession or believed to be selling.
 Misdemeanor drug possession could have a maximum penalty of up to 3.5 years in prison, a $10,000 fine, or both.
 A felony-level maximum penalty could reach 40 years in prison and a $100,000 fine.

-If you are facing drug charges in Racine or Kenosha, call Grieve Law's criminal defense attorneys for a free case consultation.
+If you are facing drug charges in Racine, call Grieve Law's criminal defense attorneys for a free case consultation.

 Charges FAQ Payment plans